Cosmetic dentistry can improve the look of your natural teeth. If you want to preserve an existing tooth, veneers can enhance its appearance.

 These veneers are the best option to cover discolouration and broken teeth due to their thickness and opaque shading.

-However, they are less durable and may not withstand the effects of bacteria buildup or bad dental hygiene.
+However, they are less durable and may not withstand the effects of bacterial buildup or bad dental hygiene.

 Ultra-thin veneers, or no-prep veneers, are a conservative option that doesn’t require shaving your tooth.
 It’s about 0.2mm thick and helps to cover up flaws in the front of your teeth.